victoriadrake/hydra-link-checker/README.md

 time python hydra.py [URL]
 ```

+### GitHub Action

+You can easily incorporate Hydra as part of an automated process using the [link-snitch](https://github.com/victoriadrake/link-snitch) action.

 ## Configuration

 Hydra can accept an optional JSON configuration file for specific parameters, for example: